Where to start

 Begin at the top of the house/office and work downwards.

-Use strong cardboard boxes so your belongings are safely protected.
-Avoid flimsy boxes that can collapse and damage your belongings.
+Use our superior quality cardboard boxes so your belongings are safely protected.

-Make sure you have enough boxes and try not to cram too much into too few boxes as this could lead to breakages.
+Do not cram too much into too few boxes as this could lead to breakages.

 Packing your belongings